 Their short stature proves useful as a ground cover when planted amongst taller and mid-sized neighbors.
-Anemone blanda ‘Blue Shades’ is native to southeastern Europe, the Caucausus, and Turkey.
+Anemone blanda ‘Blue Shades’ is native to southeastern Europe, the Caucasus, and Turkey.
 The flowers bloom in early spring, and the plants go dormant after flowering, disappearing aboveground until the next spring.

 |Botanical Name||Anemone blanda ‘Blue Shades’|

 |USDA Zone||5 thru 8|

 |Height and Spread||0.5-0.75ft x 0.25-0.5ft (15-23cm x 8-15cm)|

 |Attracts Wildlife||Attracts Pollinators,|